handsomefox/install-android-platform-tools/README.md

-# Android SDK platform-tools install script
+# Platform-tools install script

-Installs platform-tools for Windows and adds them to PATH Install path is C:/platform-tools/
+Installs platform-tools for Windows and adds them to PATH

+Install location is C:/platform-tools/

 ## Requirements